NDVI computation on the Unity cluster.¶

 Add the code block from coreclock.py that uses f = client.map() to distribute the computation amongst the cores and displays the progress. f = client.map() will take your module name and the satellite items list as inputs.

-.Extract the list of Average NVDI computations from your module using client.gather().
+When the parallel processing is done, extract the list of Average NVDI computations from your module using client.gather().

 AvNDVI_list = client.gather(f)